EarthProgram/Use-cases/index.md

 There are three major types of carbon credits.

-**Avoided emissions** -- a factory spent money to increase efficiency and can claim credits as they reduce emissions).
+**Avoided emissions** -- A factory spent money to increase efficiency and can claim credits as they reduce emissions.

-**Renewable Energy Credits** -- a city shifts from fossil fuel based energy to renewable energy and claims credits associated with the quantification of carbon emissions reduction
+**Renewable Energy Credits** -- A city shifts from fossil fuel based energy to renewable energy and claims credits associated with the quantification of carbon emissions reduction.

 **Natural carbon or “living carbon”** -- Encapsulated by “terraculture” and “mariculture” (AFOLU: Agriculture, Forestry and other Land Use) and Blue Carbon in which sequestration and/or maintenance of carbon stocks in living systems is monitored and quantified.

 ## Scenario
-Acme Ag and their ecosystem of farmers, processors, and logistics providers, would like to meet the ambitious goals of carbon neutrality by 2030, and even explore if providing carbon credits to industries that cannot hope to achieve carbon negative operations (such as the energy sector, could become a long term profit center.
+Acme Ag and their ecosystem of farmers, processors, and logistics providers, would like to meet the ambitious goals of carbon neutrality by 2030, and even explore if providing carbon credits to industries that cannot hope to achieve carbon negative operations, such as the energy sector, could become a long term profit center.

 Acme Ag wants to be able to have accurate carbon reporting internally, as well as participate in markets to buy and sell carbon credits to ensure year over year they can meet carbon accounting goals 1st and position themselves to be a provider of carbon to the market they believe is coming, in partnership with their farmers.